 Read more about choosing the right custom packaging company for your project.

 When considering how much custom boxes cost, shipping and logistics need to be a key consideration in your budget.

-Your packaging design is somewhat dependent on your shipping method, as the weight and dimensions play a large role in your shipping costs.
+Your packaging structural design is somewhat dependent on your shipping method, as the weight and dimensions play a large role in your shipping costs.

 Once you have some rough figures, you can then estimate how much it costs to ship packaging through different transport modes.